 Statistics say the average American consumes 250 eggs per year.
-Remember, we’re not just eating two at a time, sunny side-up, we’re using them them in our homemade baked goods, batters, main dishes, and more.
+Remember, we’re not just eating two at a time, sunny-side-up, we’re using them in our homemade baked goods, batters, main dishes, and more.
 And if you think the only two solutions for all those eggshells are the trash or composting pile, you may want to think again.

 These ideas can help you raise your eggshell IQ.
 In all cases, except where specified, eggshells should be crushed, made either coarse or fine, depending on the use:

 - Use eggshells as a calcium- and mineral-rich additive to wild bird feed and chicken feed.

 - Add them to ground coffee before brewing.
 The shells help reduce any bitterness.